 The minimum legal age for participating in both live and online poker games in Sweden is 18.

-A brief history of Sweden and online poker
+A brief history of Sweden and real money online poker

 |Poker Site||Online||Cash||24 H Peak||7 Day avg||Last Week||Play Now|